elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/async-await.md

 Source: <https://javascript.info/async-await#await>

-**Question: Is it possible to use the await keyword with regular functions?**
+### Is it possible to use the await keyword with regular functions?

 **Interview Answer:** No, the await keyword cannot be used in conjunction with regular functions.
 If we try to use await in non-async function, there would be a syntax error.